AnIdiotInvests/anidiotinvests.github.io/_posts/2022-02-19-why-and-how-i-want-to-retire.md

 categories: investing
 permalink: why-and-how-do-i-want-to-retire
 imgUrl: /assets/img/freedom-img.png
-description: I am 27, and it took me from 18 to 24 to even remotely consider saving for retirement.
+description: I am 27, but it wasn't until I was 24 that I even remotely considered saving for retirement.
 Let alone for it to be worthy of my time and effort to plan it out.
 The narrative

 keywords:
   - retirement